Tooth extraction is the process of removal of one or more teeth from its socket.

 It is important to keep in mind that not every toothache requires extraction.
 If a patient’s pain is the result of an infection, an abscess will need to be drained first.
 Then, an assessment will be made to determine if additional treatment is necessary.
 If the infection has spread to the bone, it may require a more extensive procedure to treat the infection and save the tooth.
 In some cases, antibiotics will be prescribed to help treat the infection before the tooth can be extracted.

-During your consultation, your dentist will go over your tooth replacement options with you.
-If a tooth or several teeth must be extracted, it’s a good idea to look into tooth replacement options before the extraction takes place.
+During your consultation, our dentist will go over your tooth replacement options with you.
+If a tooth or several teeth must be extracted, it’s a good idea to consider tooth replacement options before the extraction takes place.
 This can help to prevent complications and ensure you don’t end up without a replacement option in the future.

-To learn more about these or other dentistry options, schedule a consultation with one of our dentists today!
-We are happy to answer any questions you may have!
+To learn more about these or other dentistry options, schedule a consultation with one of our dentists at Fort Union Family Dental located at 8915 S 700 E Ste 103, Sandy, Utah 84070, or call (801) 562-2147 today!
+We would be happy to answer any questions you may have!